Top 5 Best Mattress for Parkinson’s Patients 2025

 • Heavier construction (85 lbs for Queen) may require assistance for setup

-• Higher price point ($1100 average) requires budget consideration
+• Higher price point, requires budget consideration

 • May need 2-3 weeks to break in fully for optimal comfort